ros-workshop/manipulation/README.md

 </details>
 <br>

-Now run `husky_ur5_grab_object`.
+Now run `husky_abb_grab_object`.
 You should see the end-effector move to the front of the object.
 Modify the code to make the hand grasp of object and drop it on the husky base

 **ACTION**
-Modify `husky_ur5_grab_object.cpp` to make hand grasp the object and that arm drop it on the husky base.
+Modify `husky_abb_grab_object.cpp` to make hand grasp the object and that arm drop it on the husky base.

 <details><summary>Hint</summary>